wenzelorland/0x/fcc_solidity/README.md

 Whenever your LTV goes above this figure, the position will be liquidated.

 ## NFTs - ERC-721 Tokens
-ERC721 contracts have unique tokenId's and each Id has a unique owner.
+[ERC721](https://eips.ethereum.org/EIPS/eip-721) contracts have unique tokenId's and each Id has a unique owner.
 They have a specific URI (essentially metadata to the token / NFT).
 The URI is a universal and unique indicator of what token / asset looks like and how the attributes look like.

+### NFT URI ((distinct) Uniform Resource Identifier for a given asset) and Metadata
 > A URI is a string containing characters that identify a physical or logical resource.
 URI follows syntax rules to ensure uniformity.
 Moreover, it also maintains extensibility via a hierarchical naming scheme.
 The full form of URI is Uniform Resource Identifier

 A typical token URI returns the name of the token, the description, the imageUri (separate URI for the image) and any attributes.